azuredevcollege/trainingdays/day6/challenges/challenge4.md

 -rw-r--r-- 1 ozozturk ozozturk 273 Aug 12 20:15 server.js
 ```

 This time we have 3 files.
 First one is ```package.json```.
 If you work with JavaScript, or you've ever interacted with a JavaScript project, Node.js or a frontend project, you surely met the package.json file.
 The package.json file is kind of a manifest for your project.
 It can do a lot of things, but in our case it's specially important because it defines the dependencies that we'll install with npm.
 Our simple node application is running on top of Express framework and we need that framework to be installed to run our simple Javascript webapp. ```Server.js``` is the second file and it's our main Javascript application.
-It's a simple Hello World web app.
+It's a simple "Hello World" web app.
 And the third one is the usual suspect.
 Dockerfile.
 Let's take a look at it.

 Type:
 ```shell